Ian Healy: Post retirement

 Healy's performances were acknowledged when he was selected as the wicketkeeper in the Australian Cricket Board's team of the 20th century, ahead of greats such as Rod Marsh, Wally Grout and Don Tallon.
 He was also recognised as a Wisden Cricketer of the Year in 1994.
 He also embarked on a career presenting sport on the top-rating Nine News Queensland; he initially presented on weeknights in 2007 and 2008, before moving to weekends from 2009 until 2016, after regular weeknight sports presenter Wally Lewis made a full recovery from epilepsy.
 He has also coached the Somerville House cricket team.
 Since 1999, Healy has been a cricket commentator.
 He was inducted into the Sport Australia Hall of Fame in 2004 and the Australian Cricket Hall of Fame in 2008.

 Healy began co-hosting the Breakfast with Pat & Heals breakfast program with Pat Welsh on 7 September 2020, when SEN Track was launched in both North Queensland and South East Queensland.
 The program was then also heard on new digital station SENQ in 2021.
 Healy continued co-hosting the program when 693 SENQ launched on the 693 AM frequency in Brisbane on 1 July 2022 after the Sports Entertainment Network acquired the license of long running Brisbane music station 4KQ from the Australian Radio Network, a subsidiary of HT&E.

 In March 2021, the Ian Healy Oval in Brisbane became a first-class cricket venue.

 Family

 Healy has two brothers and a sister; Ken, Greg and Kim.
 Ken played a single Sheffield Shield game for Queensland in 1990 and a single List-A game in 1991, while Greg was also a member of the wider Queensland squad.
 Ian is married to wife Helen, with whom he has two daughters, Emma and Laura, and a son, Tom.
-His niece Alyssa Healy wicket–keeps for the Australia women's national cricket team, the Southern Stars.
+His niece Alyssa Healy wicket–keeps for the Australia women's national cricket team, formerly known as the Southern Stars.
 Alyssa married her childhood friend, Australian fast bowler Mitchell Starc in April 2016, making him Ian's nephew-in-law.